scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 27 simulates a dynamic chat interface, where user queries and AI responses appear in a conversational flow.
-The layout is split, with user content on the right and AI content on the left.
-The animation relies on coordinated sliding, fading, and generative effects.
+The animation for Template 27 showcases a dynamic and responsive chat interface.
+The sequence uses clean transitions and content-aware animations to simulate a conversation between a user and an AI.

-1.  **Initial Interaction & User Query:**
-    *   The sequence begins with a full-width input bar sliding up swiftly from the bottom of the screen.
+1.  **Initial Transition to Prompt Interface:** The animation begins with a split-screen layout (light left, dark right) that fluidly transitions to a full-screen dark interface.
+The top light panel slides up and out of view while the bottom dark panel expands upwards to fill the screen.
+The motion is quick and smooth with an ease-in-out curve.

+2.  **Prompt Field Entrance:**
+    *   A large, rounded rectangular prompt container animates into the center of the screen.
+It enters with a subtle scale-up and fade-in effect, giving it a soft landing.
-    *   Placeholder text then animates within this bar using a standard typing effect.
+    *   Simultaneously, a header text element above the prompt container is revealed using a swift, character-by-character typing animation.
-    *   Upon completion, the entire input bar slides up and off-screen.
-It is immediately replaced by a user message bubble that slides up from the bottom of the right panel and fades in simultaneously.
-This motion has a smooth ease-out curve, giving it a gentle arrival.
-If an image is part of the query, its placeholder animates in using the same slide-up-and-fade motion just below the text bubble.
+    *   Inside the prompt container, placeholder text is replaced by a user query, also animated with a typing effect.
+The container dynamically and smoothly expands its height to accommodate multiple lines of text.

+3.  **Transition to Chat View:** After the prompt is complete, the entire prompt interface (header and container) slides crisply upwards and off-screen.
+As it exits, the background transitions back to the initial split-screen layout, establishing the chat history view.

-2.  **AI Response - Image Generation:**
+4.  **AI Image Response Sequence:**
-    *   On the left (AI) panel, a text label fades in to identify the speaker.
-    *   An image placeholder then appears, initially blurred.
+    *   **User Prompt:** On the right (dark) panel, the user's prompt appears in a rounded message bubble.
+It animates in with a gentle scale-up and fade-in.
+Below it, an attached image container fades in.
-    *   The final image is revealed with a distinctive "generation" effect: a smooth vertical wipe travels from the top to the bottom of the placeholder.
-As the wipe progresses, the image content comes into sharp focus, creating the illusion of being rendered in real-time.
+    *   **AI Response:** On the left (light) panel, an AI response container (a large rounded square) appears with a fade-in.
+The image content inside is revealed with a special effect: a vertical wipe that unblurs the image from top to bottom, creating a sense of progressive generation.

-3.  **AI Response - Text List Generation:**
+5.  **AI Text Response Sequence:**
-    *   For text-based responses, the AI panel first animates in a title and subtitle.
-    *   The main content, formatted as a list, is then revealed line by line.
-Each list item animates with a quick left-to-right typing effect, creating a staggered and highly readable sequence that directs the viewer's attention down the list.

-4.  **Scene Transition:**
-    *   A consistent transition is used to move between conversational turns.
-All on-screen elements—both the user query on the right and the AI response on the left—perform a synchronized slide-up and fade-out animation.
-This elegantly clears the stage for the next interaction, mimicking the scrolling behavior of a chat feed.

-5.  **Pacing and Hierarchy:**
-    *   The animation pacing is crisp and efficient.
-User queries appear quickly, followed by a slightly more deliberate reveal for the AI's "thinking" and generation process.
-    *   The staggered reveal of text lists and the wipe-reveal for images establish a clear visual hierarchy, guiding the user's focus to the newly generated information.
+    *   The entire chat view slides upwards and off-screen to make way for the next exchange.
+    *   A new user prompt bubble appears on the right with the same scale-up and fade-in motion.
+    *   On the left panel, the AI's text-based response is generated.
+The title and list items are revealed sequentially using a character-by-character typing animation.
+This creates a clear visual hierarchy and simulates the AI thinking and writing in real-time.

+6.  **Looping Interaction:** This pattern of the entire screen sliding up to reveal the next user-AI exchange is repeated, creating a consistent and intuitive flow for a continuous conversation.
+The core animations for message bubbles (scale/fade-in) and AI text generation (typing effect) remain consistent throughout.

+---

+# Template 28

+## Animation Breakdown

+The animation for Template 28 simulates a dynamic, turn-by-turn conversational interface.
+The motion is clean and follows a consistent pattern, clearly distinguishing between the user's input and the AI's response across a split-screen layout.

+1.  **Initial State & Prompt Entry:** The animation begins with a full-width input container sliding up smoothly from the bottom of the screen with an ease-out curve.
+Inside this container, placeholder text is replaced by user-typed text, which animates with a quick, character-by-character type-on effect.

+2.  **Transition to User Message:** Once the prompt is submitted, the entire input container executes a fluid transition.
+It slides upwards and to the right while simultaneously scaling down to transform into a rounded message bubble in the user's conversation history (the right-side panel).
+This motion is elegant and seamless.

+3.  **User Content Reveal:** As the message bubble settles into place, the associated user-provided image placeholder materializes below it.
+It appears with a simple, clean fade-in and a subtle scale-up animation, completing the user's turn.

+4.  **AI Response - Image Generation:** The AI's response on the left panel begins with the "AI" label fading into view.
+An image placeholder container then appears, initially blurred.
+The final image is revealed within this container using a smooth, top-to-bottom wipe effect, as if the image is being drawn or rendered onto the screen.

+5.  **Scene Reset for Next Turn:** To prepare for the next exchange, all on-screen elements are cleared.
+The user's message bubble and image placeholder slide off-screen to the right while fading out.
+The AI's image container slides off-screen to the left while also fading out.
+This creates a clean slate for the following interaction.

+6.  **Subsequent User & AI Turns:**
+    *   **User Prompt:** New user message bubbles slide in from the right edge of the screen with a concurrent fade-in.
+The motion is crisp and direct.
+    *   **AI Text Response:** For text-based answers, the AI's response block appears on the left.
+The text content animates sequentially with a line-by-line type-on effect, guiding the viewer's eye down the list of points in a natural, readable rhythm.

+The overall pacing is conversational, with quick transitions between turns that maintain a sense of responsiveness and flow.
+The directional sliding animations consistently reinforce the "user vs. AI" sides of the interface.

 ---